gazebosim/gz-transport/docs/development/development.rst

-All discovery nodes will receive this request and should update its discovery information and notify its user via the notification callbacks if they didn't have previous information about the service received.
+All discovery nodes will receive this request and should update its discovery information and notify its user via the notification callbacks if they didn't have previous information about the topic received.
 An ``ADVERTISE`` message should trigger the connection callback, while an ``UNADVERTISE`` message should fire the disconnection callback.

-Trigger a service discovery
+Trigger a topic discovery
 ---------------------------

-A user can call ``Discover()`` for triggering the immediate discovery of a service.
+A user can call ``Discover()`` for triggering the immediate discovery of a topic.
 Over the wire, this call will generate a ``SUBSCRIBE`` message with the following format:

 .. code-block:: cpp